jrs-coding-school/jrs-pre-work-workshop/js-objects/index.md

 - Display the `wind` object from an item in the array.
 - Display the `gusts` property from the `wind` object from an item in the array.

-## Student Exercise
+## EXERCISE: Create a simple hourly weather observation

-- Using codepen, create a simple hourly weather observation for 10 AM EST for January 26, 2017 and set it to a variable named `weather`.:
+- Using a new codepen, create a simple hourly weather observation for 10 AM EST for January 26, 2017 and set it to a variable named `weather`.:

   ```
   var weather = {